alexandervanrenen/adventofcode2019awk/README.md

 Day 04
 ------
+*Calculate number of valid passwords, with some criteria.*

 Brute force for the win !
 Rather easy one, I am just wondering what the most efficient way would be to solve this.
 Currently (task2.sh), I am converting the input string into a number which I use to iterate over the input range.